 Carrots are rich in beta-carotene.
 As children, we were told how good carrots were for our eyes, but now researchers also see carrots in a whole new light.
 The healing potential of carrots goes far beyond their ability to help our vision.
 They contain a variety of compounds that may prevent certain cancers, lower cholesterol and prevent heart attacks.

 Vitamin A helps vision by forming a purple pigment that the eye needs in order to be able to see in dim light.
 This pigment, called rhodopsin, is located in the light sensitive area of the retina.
 People with low levels of Vitamin A may suffer from night blindness, which can make it more difficult to drive after dark.

 While many foods are more nutritious if you eat them raw, carrots actually benefit from a little cooking.
-The reason is because carrots have a lot of dietary fiber which traps the beta-carotene.
-Cooking carrots helps free the beta carotene from the from fiber cells, making it easier for you body to absorb.
+The reason is because carrots have a lot of dietary fibre which traps the beta-carotene.
+Cooking carrots helps free the beta carotene from the fibre cells, making it easier for your body to absorb.